 The menu is simple; you can actually order from the terminal; perhaps it’s even advisable.
 The UX is pretty neat, and the ergonomics are pretty good as well.
 From this interaction alone, you can tell that the franchise invested a good amount of money in their experience.

-The menu is pretty simple as it should be.
-Mainly Kebab through Pita, Wrap Sandwiches or Bowls.Everything around that are just basically accompaniment and side dishes.
+The menu is pretty simple, as it should be.
+Kebab served in Pita, Wrap Sandwiches, or Bowls.Everything around that is just basically accompaniments and side dishes.

-They have of course some formula with drinks and accompaniments like French fries, salad or onion rings.
+They have, of course, some formula with drinks and accompaniments like French fries, salad, or onion rings.

 After we were delivered the food, we were able to serve ourselves extra ketchup and mayonnaise without having to ask.

-The meat was delicious, it was beef instead of lamb or veal but still good, perhaps just a tad salty and not as rich in spices as other kebabs.
+The meat was delicious; it was beef instead of lamb or veal but still good, perhaps just a tad salty and not as rich in spices as other kebabs.

 The bread was good, slightly chewy but at least not breaking while eating.
 The veggies were fresh and crispy.
-The best about this sandwich was the delicious sauce which almost tasted like a thick Ayran or saltyYogurt.
-It mixed so well with the rest, the only problem is that most of the sauce was placed in the first bites.
-In the middle of the sandwich the sauce wasn’t present any longer.
+The best about this sandwich was the delicious sauce, which almost tasted like a thick Ayran or salty yogurt.
+It mixed so well with the rest; the only problem is that most of the sauce was placed in the first bite.
+In the middle of the sandwich, the sauce wasn’t present any longer.